nivedithan29/shape-particle/README.md

 ##  Features
 - Interactive particle animation
 - Built using **HTML only**
-- Clean and simple code — perfect for beginners
+- Clean and simple code

 ---